 VIVID PANEL: A Fresh Perspective: Tackling Issues with Creativity

-Cinematographer turned director, Michi Marosszeky always has her lens focused firmly on the positive - whether it be her own story of confronting cancer or some burning social issue.
-In all of her work, Michi unflinchingly cuts to the core, but instead of fear or resentment, finds hope and gratitude.
+Cinematographer turned director, Michi Marosszeky always has her lens focused firmly on the positive.
+Whether it be her own story confronting cancer or some burning social issue, Michi unflinchingly cuts to the core and always finds hope, gratitude and laughter.

 Her powerful animated series, Woven Threads has received much worldwide acclaim and was a finalist in the AACTA awards.